SkoolNotes/Taproot/2020BIO101/KBhBIO101TypesOfViruses.md

 * Often single patterns assemble together to create symmetric shape that creates the whole of the virus
 * Usually transmits using the RNA

-RNA viruses are considered to
+RNA viruses are considered to be the "next-gen" viruses because they infect much more easily as they do not require the process of transcription.